gvwilson/thirdbit/src/fiction/santas/index.md

 The more he thought about what had happened, the less sense it made.
-He needed to find out more about this world, and the only way to do that was to break into the only room that Shady Ann kept locked.
+He needed to find out more about this world, and the only way to do that was to break into the only room that the santa kept locked.

-He spent several surreptitious hours studying *Yuen's Guide to Mechanical Locks (Abridged)*, then waited until the Elfabot was out on a scavenging expedition and Shady Ann was asleep.
+He spent several surreptitious hours studying *Yuen's Guide to Mechanical Locks (Abridged)*, then waited until the Elfabot was out on a scavenging expedition and the santa was asleep.
 It took less time to pick the room's lock than he expected.
 When it clicked he took a deep breath and slowly opened the door, wincing at a slight squeak.